k-Mixup Regularization for Deep Learning via Optimal Transport: Proof of Theorem

-With some algebraic manipulation, our desired rate bound results.
-It is also possible to get an exact rate with some hypergeometric identities \cite{katti_moments_1960}, but these simply differ by a constant factor, so we leave omit the exact expressions here.
+yielding the bound in the theorem.
+It is also possible to get an exact rate with some hypergeometric identities \citep{katti_moments_1960}, but these simply differ by a constant factor, so we omit the exact expressions here.

-For the general case, our clustered assumption again allows us to assume that OT will prioritize intracluster identifications.
-Thus, if we let $r_i$ and $s_i$ denote the number of samples in cluster $i$ in batch 1 and 2, respectively, then the number of cross-cluster matchings will be $\frac{1}{2}\sum_i \abs{r_i - s_i}$.
-Ultimately, $r_i$ and $s_i$ are sampled from a binomial distribution $B(k, p_i)$, so we may repeat the argument above and note that $\expect\left[ r_i = s_i \right] \leq \sqrt{2kp_i(1-p_i)}$.
-Simple algebraic manipulations lead to the desired result.